bchainzhang/bchainzhang.github.io/index.md

 ## Openings!
 I have many openings for PhDs, masters, and postdocs.

-Please do not hesitate to send me an email if you are interested in working with me.
+Students/PhD students with computer science, cryptography, or security background are encouraged to send me an email!

 We also welcome researchers and assistant professors to join our group and work together with us.

 ## Preprints